tlake/codecademy/html_css/README.md

 HTML/CSS
 ========

-An assortment of pages acquired through Codecademy's HTML/CSS program.
+An assortment of pages generated as I work through Codecademy's HTML/CSS program.